alexcraviotto/next-task-manager/README.md

-# 📋 Weight-Based Task Manager
+# 📋 Next-Based Task Manager

 A modern task management application built with Next.js that helps you organize and prioritize tasks based on their weight/importance.